-Drimolen palaeocave is one of the richest hominin bearing deposit in South Africa and has yielded fossils of Paranthropus robustus, early Homo and a wealth of other species, including a vast collection of non-human primates.
-The site has also yielded evidence for early bone tool use and has an Oldowan-like archaeological assemblage dated to between 2.0 and 1.4 Ma.
-Every years excavations at Drimolen Main Quarry have recovered a hominin fossil and 2013 and 2014 were no exception with fieldschool students uncovering adult and baby Paranthropus robustus teeth from the cave.
-In 2014 students also helped open up a new deposit containing a wealth of articulated partial skeletons, the Drimolen Makondo, a deposit that is thought to be an older Pliocene accumulation.
+Drimolen palaeocave is one of the richest hominin bearing deposit in South Africa and has yielded over 140 fossils of Paranthropus robustus and early Homo as well as 1000s of fossils of a wealth of other species; including a vast collection of non-human primates.
+The site has also yielded evidence for early bone tool use and has an Mode 1 archaeological assemblage dated to between 2.0 and 1.4 Ma.
+Every year new hominin fossils have been found on the field school (run since 2013) at Drimolen.
+In 2015 this included a brand new hominin skull.
+Since 2014 students have also helped open up a new ~2.2 Ma fossil deposit containing a wealth of articulated partial skeletons, the Drimolen Makondo.
+In 2018 the field school at Drimolen will run June 8- 29th and will again excavate these two deposits.
+It will be the first joint field school between La Trobe University Dept Archaeology (Prof Andy Herries), the University of Johannesburg Centre for Anthropological Research (Stephanie Baker) and our new partner, the Dept. Anthropology at Washington University at St Louis (Prof David Strait).

-Very successful field schools was run in 2013-2015.
-In 2015 the field school had 18 students coming from Australia, South Africa,the US and France.
-The field school includes training on excavation and survey at the site as well as trips to hominin, fossil and archaeological sites such as Swartkrans, Sterkfontein, Bolt’s Farm and Haasgat; trips to see the original hominin fossils such as DNH7 from Drimolen (above), Mrs Ples (Sts5), Au. sediba (see below) and many more; plus a safari to Pilanesberg National Park (see below).
+The field school includes training on excavation and survey at the site as well as trips to hominin, fossil and archaeological sites such as Swartkrans, Sterkfontein, Bolt’s Farm and Haasgat; trips to see original hominin fossils such as DNH7 from Drimolen (above), Au. sediba (see below) and many more; plus a safari to Pilanesberg National Park (see below).
 Students also have lectures covering: Hominin evolution, the S. African Early-Middle and Later Stone Age, geochronology, geoarchaeology, S. African palaeontology and taphonomy.
 Trips were also made to Wonder Cave to learn about geology and exposure to the use of Ground Penetrating Radar analysis.
 The main focus of the field school is to introduce students to the South African hominin, fossil and archaeological record and to learn about the scientific study of caves.

 The fieldschool is open to students from all countries and universities and in 2014 we have attendees from the US, LTU, UWA and UNSWA.
 In particularly we are looking for students interested in undertaking honours, Masters or PhD research in Australia in: